 3. Configure the visual effects options

 If your computer is desperate for a performance increase, select the radio button called ‘Adjust for best performance’.

-In most situations, you will either need the adjustment for maximum performance or letting Windows choose what’s best.
+In most situations, you will either need the adjustment for maximum performance or let Windows choose what’s best.

 Tweaking settings on a granular scale (selecting individual checkbox options) is probably not going to bring about any real advantage.
 Some specific adjustments improve things slightly more than others, but a global adjustment will be best in 99% of situations.